-Name: Date of Birth: Class:

-My child will be leaving school on: (date)

-Because we are: a.
-Moving House

-(please tick) b.
-Returning to country of origin/emigrating

-c.
-Other - please give details

-New address if known:

-New school if known:

-If not yet known, the town or at least the country you are moving to:

-Will you keep the same mobile telephone numbers?
-Yes No Please confirm your numbers or list new numbers:

-Mother's mobile Father's mobile
+Name: Date of Birth: Class: My child will be leaving g scho ol on: (date) Because we are: (please tick) a.
+Moving House (please lick) b.
+Returning to country of origin/emigrating c.
+Other - please give details New address if known: New school if known: If not yet known, the town or at least the country you are moving to: Will you keep the same mobile telephone numbers?
+Yes No Please confirm your numbers or list new numbers: Mother's mobile If possible please give the name, address and telephone number of a friend or relative in the UK who is not moving and who you will be staying in touch with.
+We will only contact them if we need information about your child's new school and we cannot contact you.
+In most cases this will not be necessary because the new school will contact us to transfer your child's information.
+Name: Address: Phone Number: